jrod-disco/gamejam-ld48/README.md

 ## DCollage Prebuilt Components

-- These are barreled up into a single `COMP` import, and you can do the same with the ones you make
+- Components should be barreled up into a single `COMP` import, in addition "prebuilt componenents" that come with the boilerplate are double-barreled (shame on me) and available via `COMP.LIB`
-- if you follow this pattern you can create a new component by `const newComponent = COMP.prebuiltComponentName({prebuiltComponentParamaters})`
+- if you follow this pattern you can create a new component by:

+  `const newComponent = COMP.LIB.prebuiltComponentName({prebuiltComponentPropsObject})`

+  or for a component you've created outside of the library:

+  `const myNewComponent = COMP.myComponentName({myComponentPropsObject})`

 - The component function will return a module object which will include a `container` for components that have a visual aspect
-- Add this container to the existing `mainContainer` or any container you create like so `mainContainer.addChild(newComponent.container);`
+- Add this container to the existing `mainContainer` or any container you create like so:

+  `mainContainer.addChild(newComponent.container);`

 - This allows for components to have a discreet "rendered" container as well as any logic and exposed functions the returned module object has available
 - It is key to note that components are functional modules rather than classes but this doesn't mean you couldn't use classes if you wanted to.
 See for more info: [The Revealing Module Pattern in Javascript](https://gist.github.com/zcaceres/bb0eec99c02dda6aac0e041d0d4d7bf2)